johnnovak/RML-Amiga/docs/docs/games/k-l.md

 ## Liberation: Captive II

-- CD32 extras: CD Audio music, voice acting, better graphics.
+- CD version extras: CD Audio music, voice acting, better graphics, no manual-based protection.

 - The CD32 original is vastly superior in every regard to the later Amiga 500/1200 version.